532910/imagebuilder/README.md

 ### Debug

-The build will be performed in the `/tmp/imgbldr-XXXXX` folder which will be removed afterwards.
+The build will be performed in `/tmp/imgbldr-XXXXX` folder, which will be removed afterwards.
-To leave it for debug set `LEAVE_BUILD`:
+To leave it for debug, set `LEAVE_BUILD`:
 ```
 % make LEAVE_BUILD=yes C=example image
 ```